btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Integrations.md

 ![Each additional additional token available as payment token](../img/woocommerce/woocommerce_at_payment-methods.png)

 ###### Setting: Additional tokens: Enforce payment tokens
 The default payment method of BTCPay Server (Bitcoin) will **not** enforce any configured Currency, Asset, Altcoin or Token.
 This means when you have the default payment method "Bitcoin" enabled the user can select all the configured Currency, Asset, Altcoin or Tokens (which have an exchange rate) on the BTCPay Server payment page.
 You may not want this but enforce/limit which payment options will be available.
-By selecting this checkbox only the the Currency, Asset, Altcoin or Tokens of type "payment" listed in the setting [Setting: Additional token configuration](#setting-additional-token-configuration)
+By selecting this checkbox only the Currency, Asset, Altcoin or Tokens of type "payment" listed in the setting [Setting: Additional token configuration](#setting-additional-token-configuration)

 #### Common WooCommerce use-cases using the Additional Token Support feature